kr1shnasomani/Text-Summarization/README.md

 # Text Summarization

-The project implements abstractive and extractive text summarization by processing input text files to generate concise, character-based summaries.
+This project implements both abstractive and extractive text summarization techniques.
+It uses PEGASUS for abstractive summarization, generating concise summaries from long texts and TextRank for extractive summarization, selecting key sentences to create a meaningful summary.

 ## Execution Guide: